 Instacart shoppers are issued a special credit card to pay for groceries at the store, and their earnings are based on a commission of the total order cost.
 The more orders you complete, the more you get paid.

 Most Instacart shoppers are independent contractors.
 To qualify for a role, you must be 18 or older and be able to lift at least 40 pounds.
 You must be eligible for employment within the U.S. and have a recent smartphone.

 As mentioned, you can apply to be an in-store shopper or full-service shopper.
 Miller says the process to apply for Instacart jobs is quick and straightforward.

 “The application process was simple and expedient,” he says. “[I went through a] background check, tutorial and a quick meet-and-greet to get the shopper’s lanyard and T-shirt.
 I was hired and working within a week.”

 To get started, visit the Instacart “Become a Shopper” page.

 The site will ask you to enter your information, including your ZIP code and cellphone number.
 From there, you will be prompted to confirm that you meet the eligibility requirements.

 Once your application is approved, you are asked to schedule an in-person meeting with a company representative at a local grocery store.
 You’ll learn how Instacart works and how to use the app to select orders.
 After your in-person session, Instacart will perform a background check.

 The biggest perk of Instacart is the ability to control how much you work and what you earn; you can log in and select hours that fit your schedule when you need the cash.

 In most cases, you can begin shopping and earning money within one week.
-This Instacart review can help you navigate the application process so that you can get started quickly — you can connect with them via the link in the previous section.
+The Instacart review above has all the application process details so that you can get started quickly — you can connect with them via the link in the previous section.